-This homemade Thai chicken soup with coconut milk is one of those recipes you’ll want to add to your weekly meal plan.
-You can enjoy it any time of year and always enjoy how wholesome and divine it truly is.
+This homemade Thai chicken soup with coconut milk is one of those recipes you'll want to add to your weekly meal plan in the cooler months.
+It is wholesome and indulgent, and perfect for making an ordinary evening extra special.

 Jump to: